 Garage Measurements You Need to Fit Your RV Trailer

-As mentioned earlier, there aren’t many options available for trailers and vans that can fit a standard garage size.
-If you’re looking to buy your very own recreational vehicle and you want it to fit inside your garage for storage, it’s important to know the exact measurements of your space.
-Below, is a list of the common dimensions of standard door openings for 1- and 2-car garages:
+As mentioned earlier, there aren’t many options available for trailers and campervans that can fit in a standard sized garage.
+If you’re looking to buy an RV and want to store it inside your garage, it’s important to know the exact measurements of your space.
+Below are the common dimensions of standard door openings for 1- and 2-car garages:

 Door Measurements of Standard 1 Car Garage